RaptureBTP/overwatch-calc/readme.md

 ## Mongo:
 The latest build also includes implementation of a Mongo database.
 As of now, the HTML does not list the results, but the server console does.

-To Create/Insert a new document, traverse to localhost:port/api/v1/notes/init with a document or array of documents in the request body, i.e. ```[{"_id" : 1, "character" : "genji", "text" : "Use a hero with a beam weapon to avoid deflect"}, {"_id" : 2, "character" : "roadhog", "text" : "Hook cooldown is 8 seconds"}]```
+To Create/Insert a new document, traverse to localhost:port/api/v1/notes/init with a document or array of documents in the request body, i.e. ```[{"character" : "genji", "text" : "Use a hero with a beam weapon to avoid deflect"}, {""character" : "roadhog", "text" : "Hook cooldown is 8 seconds"}]```
 Note that using ```character``` to define the hero name is important to GET that hero's notes.